Ho Chi Minh City

 The Museum of Vietnamese History

-While the War Remnants Museum gives visitors information about the wars in the modern history of Vietnam, the Museum of Vietnamese History, which is located in the Botanic Garden, gives visitors a great deal of information about the culture and history of pre-modern Vietnam.
-It covers various cultural aspects of the Vietnamese people in the past, from religions to lifestyles, as well as displays lots of artifacts that hold historical and cultural significance.
+While the War Remnants Museum offers insight into modern conflicts, the Museum of Vietnamese History, located in the Botanic Garden, educates visitors about the pre-modern history and culture of Vietnam.
+It encompasses various aspects of Vietnamese heritage, from religion to daily life, and features numerous artifacts of historical and cultural significance.

 Ben Thanh Market